manasamrit/LLM/Google Palm/README.md

 - To create a knowledebase of FAQs, click on Create Knolwedge Base button.
 It will take some time before knowledgebase is created so please wait.

-- Once knowledge base is created you will see a directory called faiss_index in your current folder
+- Once knowledge base is created, a directory called faiss_index in the current folder

-- Now you are ready to ask questions.
-Type your question in Question box and hit Enter
+- Now it's to ask questions.
+Type a question in Question box and hit Enter

 ## Sample Questions
   - Do you guys provide internship and also do you offer EMI payments?